 California Oral Surgery & Dental Implant Center offers the full scope of oral and maxillofacial surgery in a safe and sterile setting.
 As experienced oral and maxillofacial surgeons, Drs.
-Larson and Park are highly qualified to administer anesthesia to ensure comfort and safety throughout your procedure.
+Larson, Park, Arcan, and Miller are highly qualified to administer anesthesia to ensure comfort and safety throughout your procedure.
 The type of anesthesia you will be offered for your surgical procedure will be chosen in advance by you and your oral surgeon.
 Your health history, personal preference, and the type of surgery required will determine the appropriate anesthetic option.

 We care about your comfort and safety before, during, and after your treatment.
 You will be closely monitored by your oral surgeon and surgical care team during your procedure.